Come Together: Overdubbing and mixing

 Overdubbing for "Come Together" took place in the week following the recording of the basic track.
 On 22 July, Lennon sang a new lead vocal and again added handclaps, both being treated to a tape delay, with automatic double tracking added during the choruses.
 At Lennon's request, McCartney played a Fender Rhodes electric piano, with McCartney later recalling that Lennon "wanted a piano lick to be very swampy and smokey, and I played it that way and he liked that a lot".
 Harrison added a heavily distorted guitar during the refrains, while Starr added a maraca.
 Work on the track continued the next day, with more vocals added.
 On 25 July, McCartney contributed a harmony vocal sung below Lennon's part, and on 29 July, Lennon overdubbed a guitar during the song's middle climax.
 Work on the song finished the next day, with Harrison playing a lead guitar solo with a Gibson Les Paul during the song's coda.

 Mixing on "Come Together" was completed on 7 August in Studio Two.
 Done on EMI's new solid state mixing console, the EMI TG12345, Emerick later suggested that the console's "softer and rounder" sonic texture influenced the band's performances, with "the rhythm tracks ... coming back off tape a little less forcefully", the overdubs were subsequently "performed with less attitude".
 He also suggests that, because McCartney's bass hits on the "me" of Lennon's line "Shoot me!", only "Shoot" is easily audible on the finished recording.
 Ten stereo mixes were made during the process, with the first attempt marked "best".
 Like the rest of Abbey Road, the song was never mixed for mono.

+Commentary by band members and George Martin

+Lennon later referred to "Come Together" as "one of my favourite Beatles tracks.
+It's funky, it's bluesy, and I'm singing it pretty well."
+Martin said of the song:

+If I had to pick one song that showed the four disparate talents of the boys and the ways they combined to make a great sound, I would choose 'Come Together'.
+The original song is good, and with John's voice it's better.
+Then Paul has this idea for this great little riff.
+And Ringo hears that and does a drum thing that fits in, and that establishes a pattern that John leapt upon and did the ['shoot me'] part.
+And then there's George's guitar at the end.
+The four of them became much, much better than the individual components.